devcybiko/gregsmithwiki/content/computing/node/startup.md

 # Starting an App - Fry an Onion

 When I was in college I had a girlfriend who cooked every night for dinner.
 She never knew what she was going to cook.
-But she would makes something out of whatever we had in the fridge.
+But she would make something out of whatever we had in the fridge.

 To get started, she always peeled an onion and started frying it up.
-The aroma of frying onion got her creative culinary juices flowing and then she'd start pulling whatever food we had in the fridge out and make something awesome.
+The aroma of a frying onion got her creative culinary juices flowing and then she'd start pulling whatever food we had in the fridge out and make something awesome.

 ## The Software Equivalent of Frying an Onion